$93 M. Basquiat Leads Christie’s 21st C. Evening Sale, $17 M. Cryptopunks Among Trending Talent

 Another Basquiat, Untitled (Soap), 1983-4, was also under a third-party guarantee at $10 million-15 million and had two bidders competing on Hong Kong telephones until one prevailed at $13.2 million.

-The European contingent was led by a self-portrait wood sculpture by Martin Kippenberger- Martin, Into the Corner, You Should Be Ashamed of Yourself (1989) which has been in the same collection since the year it was made in 1989.
+The European contingent was led by a self-portrait wood sculpture by Martin Kippenberger titled Martin, Into the Corner, You Should Be Ashamed of Yourself (1989), which has been in the same collection since the year it was made in 1989.
 Other versions in different media are in public collections such as MoMA and Glenstone.
 Self-portraits are Kippenberger’s strongest suite on the secondary market.
 One painting made the current record in 2014 when it sold to Gagosian for $22.6 million, another sold to a Chinese collector in 2013 for $18.6 million.
-No Kippenberger sculpture has sold for more than the gold contorted 7-foot brass lantern made for the 1992 edition of Documenta which made £2.2 million ($2.85 million) in March 2019, so this self-portrait, guaranteed in house and estimated at $10 million-15 million, was always going to break the artist’s sculpture record at least….even though the there was only one bidder bidding through London-based Christie’s specialist Edmond Francey, who bought it for $9.5 million.
+No Kippenberger sculpture has sold for more than the gold contorted 7-foot brass lantern made for the 1992 edition of Documenta which made £2.2 million ($2.85 million) in March 2019, so this self-portrait, guaranteed in house and estimated at $10 million-15 million, was always going to break the artist’s sculpture record at least….even though the there was only one bidder bidding through Christie’s London-based French-speaking specialist Edmond Francey (for Pinault?), who bought it for $9.5 million.

 Now the norm, the sale opened with the hottest contemporary artists for whom Christie’s could guarantee competitive bidding, so didn’t need financial guarantees.
 The question for these artists is now whether estimates are moving up sufficiently to diminish that competition.